 ED stated that selecting a unit of account is a standards level decision.
 However, the ED described possible units of account and included a list of factors to consider when determining the unit of account.
-The ED stated that in some circumstances, it may be recognition and a different unit of account for measurement current practice whereby executory contracts were generally not recognised as long as the rights are at least equal in value to the obligations, was useful.
+The ED stated that in some circumstances, it may be appropriate to select one unit of account for and measurement will apply (and not after). recognition and a different unit of account for measurement current practice whereby executory contracts were generally not recognised as long as the rights are at least equal in value to the obligations, was useful.
 The Basis for Conclusions accompanying the ED indicated that such an outcome would only be the result if the executory contract was measured at nil (historical cost).
-EFRAG was also concerned with the Conceptual Framework allowing subsequent measurement of executory contracts to be different from the initial measurement
+EFRAG was also concerned with the Conceptual Framework allowing subsequent measurement of executory contracts to be different from the initial measurement meeting that the Conceptual Framework should contain no additional discussion of recognition of executory contract assets and liabilities than was included in the ED.
+However, the IASB would clarify whether a partially performed contract is non-executory in its entirety or consists of an executory and a non-executory part.

 EFRAG was uncertain about whether the The Basis for Conclusions accompanying the discussion on the unit of account provided sufficient guidance for the IASB and thought that the unit of account for measurement decisions and recognition decisions should generally be the same.
-In addition, EFRAG thought that the unit of account should be selected when considering how recognition appropriate to select one unit of account for and measurement will apply (and not after).
+In addition, EFRAG thought that the unit of account should be selected when considering how recognition